HerrTrust/BitBot/README.md

 	config.mongoConnectionString = 'username:password@example.com/mydb';

+By default you will see a lot of debugging information, once you are sure that your bot is retrieving data change the debug setting to false:

+	config.debug = false;

 These are the minimum required settings you need to get the bot started.
 All other settings are user preference and should be pretty self explanatory.